-'''

 pip install pylast

-'''

-After you have pylast installed, enable the lastgenre plugin in your configuration (see Using Plugins).
+After you have pylast installed, enable the plugin by putting lastgenre on your plugins line in config file.

 The plugin chooses genres based on a whitelist, meaning that only certain tags can be considered genres.
 This way, tags like "my favorite music" or "seen live" won't be considered genres.
-The plugin ships with a fairly extensive internal whitelist, but you can set your own in the config file using the whitelist configuration value or forgo a whitelist altogether by setting the option to false.
+The plugin ships with a fairly extensive internal whitelist, but you can set your own in the config file using the whitelist configuration value: